rafid29mehda/All-About-ECG/Feature Extraction/README.md

 4. **Band Energy**: We calculate the total energy in the 0–10 Hz band by summing the squared magnitudes of the STFT in that frequency range.

 #### What You’ll See
-When you run this code, it will:
+When we run this code, it will:
 - Show a spectrogram, where brighter colors indicate stronger frequencies at specific times.
 - Print the total energy in the 0–10 Hz band, which could be used as a feature for machine learning.

-In a real project, you might feed the spectrogram into a CNN to classify heart conditions or use wavelet coefficients for more detailed analysis.
+In a real project, we might feed the spectrogram into a CNN to classify heart conditions or use wavelet coefficients for more detailed analysis.

 ---